isacaya/PacketPurifier/README.md

 ## How to Use

 Send the request packet to analyze to PacketPurifier via the context menu, then start Analyze Request.
 Check the results in the Results and Details panels below.

+## Notes

+- Elements that do not affect or are not reflected in the response cannot be identified.
+(It may not be helpful when testing for blind vulnerabilities.)